-Energy improvements are paid for by the direct allocation of appropriated funds from an organization's operating or capital budgets.
-Such allocations are normally made as a part of the organization's annual budgeting process.
-For large energy performance contracts, the available levels of internal budget funds are usually sufficient to cover only a fraction of total project costs.
+Energy improvements are paid for by the direct allocation of appropriated funds from an agency's operating or capital budgets.
+Such allocations are normally made as a part of the agency's annual budgeting process.
+For large energy performance contracts, the levels of internal budget funds (if available) are usually insufficient to cover total project costs.